-Boston Properties Limited Partnership is the entity through which Boston Properties, Inc. conducts substantially all of its business and owns (either directly or through subsidiaries) substantially all of its assets.
+We are a fully integrated self-administered and self-managed REIT and one of the largest owners and developers of Class A office properties in the United States.
 Our properties are concentrated in five markets-Boston, New York, Princeton, San Francisco and Washington, DC.
 We generate revenue and cash primarily by leasing our Class A office space to our tenants.
 Factors we consider when we lease space include the creditworthiness of the tenant, the length of the lease, the rental rate to be paid, the costs of tenant improvements and other landlord concessions, current and anticipated operating costs and real estate taxes, our current and anticipated vacancy, current and anticipated future demand for office space and general economic factors.
 From time to time, we also generate cash through the sale of assets.

 Our core strategy has always been to operate in supply-constrained markets with high barriers to entry and to focus on executing long-term leases with financially strong tenants.
 Historically, this combination has tended to reduce our exposure in down cycles and enhance revenues as market conditions improve.
 To be successful in the current leasing environment, we believe all aspects of the tenant-landlord relationship must be considered.
-In this regard, we believe that our understanding of tenants' short- and long-term utilization and space needs in the local markets, our relationships with local brokers, our reputation as a premier owner and operator of Class A office properties, our financial strength and our ability to maintain high building standards provide us with competitive advantage in an increasingly fragmented office market.
+In this regard, we believe that our understanding of tenants' short- and long-term utilization and space needs in the local markets, our relationships with local brokers, our reputation as a premier owner and operator of Class A office properties, our financial strength and our ability to maintain high building standards provide us with a competitive advantage in an increasingly fragmented office market.
 We expect tenants in our markets to continue to take advantage of the ability to upgrade to high-quality space like ours, particularly those who value our operational expertise and financial stability when making their leasing decisions.